 Challenges of developing vertical agriculture

-- Higher initial investment in technologies and equipment like containers, sensors, LED lighting, and irrigation systems
+- Higher initial investment in technologies and equipment like containers, sensors, LED lighting, and smart irrigation software

 - Lack of technology providers with ready solutions for affordable prices